Supplier Performance Management Policy

 1. Suppliers shall consistently deliver high quality products and services, safely, on time, and on budget.

-2. Suppliers shall promote and implement industry best practices during the delivery of products and services.
+2. Suppliers shall promote and implement industry best practices and Social Responsibilities such as increasing participation with local Indigenous communities and combating Modern Slavery/Forced Labour during the delivery of products and services.

 3. Bruce Power shall implement contract obligation management to ensure full accountability with respective parties.